ConSol-Monitoring/omd-consol-de/content/en/blog/insights/2025-02-27-alloy-win-loki/index.md

 ```

 The Loki API is now accessible externally via *https://omd-server/demo/loki/api/v1/push*.
 Access is controlled via the Thruk login page.
-Using basic authentication makes the login transparent, so the client believes it is communicating directly with the API:
+Using basic authentication makes the login transparent, so the client believes it is communicating directly with the API.
+It means, would you open this url in a browser, you would see a login page presented by OMD's default gui, Thruk.
+Alloy will add credentials when sending POST request to the API and Thruk will immediately let them pass.
+A dedicated user and its password are created like this:
 ```bash
 htpasswd ~/etc/htpasswd loki L0k1
 ```